julyvee/julyvee.github.io/_posts/2023-03-15-retrospective-not-regrettospective.markdown

 ### Prime Directive

+The prime directive states:

 > *“We must believe that everyone did the best job they could, given the information known at the time, their skills and situation and resources available.”*

-The prime directive is the foundational prerequisite for a successful agile retrospective.
+It's the foundational prerequisite for a successful agile retrospective.
 Believing in this directive means that the team understands that everyone has different skills, knowledge, and resources, and that no one is perfect.
 The team should focus on identifying causes and circumstances that led to mistakes, rather than blaming individuals.
 This leads to a trust culture where people feel free to share their opinions openly and transparently remove blockers to progress.

 ### Psychological Safety